 - Speakers – WIG periodically hosts special events featuring various speakers.
 Juliette Kayyem, Professor in Public Policy, Harvard Kennedy School of Government, spoke to the firm in March 2015 about homeland security.
 Chief Judge Loretta A. Preska of the United States District Court for the Southern District of New York spoke to the firm in July of 2014, and tailored her discussion to both young associates and women lawyers generally.
 Kim Azzarelli, Founding Partner of Seneca Point Global, spoke to the firm on how to realize the economic value of empowering women in the workplace in November 2014.

 - Social Events – WIG hosts a variety of social events, which in the past have included a walking tour of the art of Rockefeller Plaza, wine tasting, a private tour of the MoMA, and Paint Nite.

 Chadbourne is a member of the National Association of Women Lawyers.

-As a part of our new process, we now require the job ID to be included in the subject line of your submission.
+For a submission to be valid, please include the job ID number in the subject line of your submission.